pwellner/aranet4-consistency-test/data/README.md

-Note: Data from week1 includes one sensor that was moved away for the others for several hours.
+- `week1/` includes one sensor that was moved away for the others for several hours.

-Data from week2 is cleaner
+- `week2/` data is cleaner
+- `purse/` includes data from two sensors zipped up inside a small leather purse, whose filenames begin with the letter `p`